sazhu24/nrel_dataviewer_8760/README.md

 # Extracting 8760 Load Profiles from NREL Data Viewers

-This README documents the standard workflow for extracting 15-minute load profiles from the **ResStock** and **ComStock** Data Viewers and saving them to the appropriate input folders for downstream processing in DER Planner.
+Instructions for extracting 15-minute load profiles from the **ResStock** and **ComStock** Data Viewers and saving them to the appropriate input folders for downstream processing.

----

 ## Steps for Downloading 15-Minute Timeseries